ubiubi18/idena-IIP-draft/README.md

 # Rationale:

 Even a centralised single human player that is able to create one flip every two minutes in a row would only be able to produce flips for up to 10 identities each hour, but not for hundreds of identites at once.
-That player would need to involve more real people instead, if the task was to create flips for hundreds of delegated identities within a few hours.
+That player would need to involve more real people instead, if the task was to create flips for hundreds of delegated identities fast.

 Unique people validating (semi-)unique identities are so far mainly required in two session tasks: reporting and solving flips.
 Those tasks cant be centralised or automatised and secure idenas semi-unique identity.
 No matter that they are only responsible for 25% of possible rewards in idenanetwork, while the other 75% of total rewards are extracted in tasks that are prone to centralisation.